ardubev16/renso.nvim/README.md

 ### Help

 Here you can find help for all commands, keymaps, options, etc. Just select what you want help with by pressing `<space>h`.

+### Neotree

+- `u`: Set the root directory to the parent of the current one.
+- `.`: Set the root directory to the one under the cursor.

 ### LSP